 The bold and colorful Scarlet-Bodied Wasp Moth effectively uses warning colors to avoid common moth-eating predators.

 Scarlet-Bodied Wasp Moths are members of the Tiger moth family.
 Like their relatives, they are colorful and brightly patterned.
 Wingspans can stretch more than 30mm (1.2 inches).
-They are furry and have red legs.
-They are effective mimics of wasps in color and are distasteful to animals that typically prey on moths, like birds, bats and lizards.
+Part of the body and its legs look flocked in red.
+The black head and lower part of the abdomen are covered in glittering blue spots.
+The rest of the body is red.
+They are effective mimics of wasps and are distasteful to animals that typically prey on moths, like birds, bats, and lizards.

 This species is at home in the warm states of the southeastern region of the U.S..
 They prefer coastal areas and are active from late spring through summer.
-Look for them on or near aster flowers or related plants.
-This is the feeding plant of the caterpillar.
-They are yellow-bodied and covered with a thick coat of white spiky fur.
+Look for them on or near aster flowers, the preferred feeding plant of the caterpillar, but also on related plants.
+Caterpillars are yellow-bodied and covered with a thick coat of white spiky fur.

 Scientific Name: Cosmosoma myrodora